Azeem-Dev/ToursReactProject/README.md

 ## Followed Coding Addict from Youtube

-## Understanding the concepts of props and Hooks but this simple project
+## Understanding the concepts of props and Hooks by this simple react project

 ## To Start the App